nuxeo/nuxeo/ftests/nuxeo-platform-explorer-ftests/src/test/resources/data/core_readme.txt

 ## About nuxeo-apidoc-core

-This bundle provides an API to browse the Nuxeo distribution tree :
+This bundle provides an API to browse the Nuxeo distribution tree:

     - BundleGroup (maven group or artificial grouping)
       - Bundle